Rhulani756/COS221_Prac5/README.md

 Be able to sort and filter listings.
 Recommend the movies based on algorithms.
 Be able to share favourites.
+Users are able to review a movie or series.

 Jay :